 Pass/No Pass or letter grade option.
 Hours/semester: 64-72 lecture.
-Rec-ommended: ACTG 121.
+Recommended: ACTG 106, ACTG 107 and ACTG 121.
 Application of Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS) to value assets, liabilities, and equity.
 Topics include analysis of cash, receivables, inventory, plant assets, and the related revenues and expenses.
 This course is part of the CPA Exam Preparation Series, which is intended to meet the education requirement to sit for the CPA exam.
 (Students who intend to transfer should take this course at their transfer school).
 [CPE Hours: CPA, 60 hours] (AA)